Plan your Weight loss Surgery in India with Forerunners Healthcare Consultants

 Is Weight Loss Surgery Right for you?

 A Weight Loss Surgery is good for individuals who are obese or morbidly obese.
 Most have tried to slim down with diets and/or exercise, but have failed.
 Doctors take a close look at the whole person when determining if the person is a good candidate for weight loss surgery.
-If the patient is not willing to do the pre-surgery diet and work, the doctor may not elect to move forward with the procedure.
+If the patient is not willing to do the pre-surgery diet and work, the doctor may not elect to go ahead with the procedure.
 Typically, to qualify for bariatric surgery you must be 'morbidly obese', which usually means being overweight by 100 pounds (man) or 80 pounds (woman) with a Body Mass Index (BMI) of 40+.
 There are other factors the surgeon will consider in determining if the procedure is right for you, such as:

 Age - Generally, weight loss surgery can be performed on anyone between the ages of 18 and 60.